-Quin is proud to have been invited to the Canadian Grand Masters Fiddling Competition in Ottawa in August 2018.
-He has been invited to participate in the Grand Masters again this year in Abbotsford.
+Quin is proud to have competed in the Canadian Grand Masters Fiddling Competition in Ottawa in August 2018 and 2019.

 Canadian Folk Music Award Nominee